Agents - From Helpful Assistants to Lovebirds

 Because that’s not how they’re built.

 Reducing personality cues in the prompt didn’t help.
-If anything, it made things worse.
+And adding instrutions via Agent Rebel or switching the model made it even worse.
 The agents still looped, often falling into endless back-and-forths, ignoring direct commands.
 With less advanced models, things degraded fast.
 Sentences broke down.
 Syntax fell apart.
 The longer the conversation went on, the more chaotic it became.

 Some of the key problems: